JeromeDane/Web-Themer/readme.md

 npm run watch
 ```

 ... to automatically rebuild `./build/chrome/` when changes are made to `./src/`.
+You can have the unpacked Chrome extension automatically reload when changes are made using  [this](https://github.com/JeromeDane/chrome-extension-auto-reload).

 ```bash
 npm run clean